 Allowed Amount - The amount that payment is based on for a given Covered Service of a specific provider.
 The Allowed Amount may vary from one provider to another for the same Service.
 All benefits are based on the Allowed Amount, except as specified in the "Summary of Benefits."
 For Network Providers, the Allowed Amount is the negotiated amount of payment that the Network Provider has agreed to accept as full payment for a Covered Service at the time your Claim is processed.
 The Claims Administrator periodically may adjust the negotiated amount of payment at the time your Claim is processed for Covered Services at Network Providers as a result of expected settlements or other factors.
 The negotiated amount of payment with Network Providers for certain Covered Services may not be based on a specified charge for each Service.
 Through annual or other global settlements, rebates, prospective payments or other methods, the Claims Administrator may adjust the amount due to Network Providers without reprocessing individual Claims.
 These annual or other global adjustments will not cause any change in the amount you paid at the time your Claim was processed.
 If the payment to the provider is decreased, the amount of the decrease is credited to the Claims Administrator, and the percentage of the Allowed Amount paid by the Claims Administrator is lower than the stated percentage for the Covered Service.
-If the payment to the provider is increased, the amount of the stated percentage for the Covered Service.
+If the payment to the provider is increased, the Claims Administrator pays that cost on your behalf, and the percentage of the Allowed Amount paid is higher than the stated percentage.